umbraco/The-Starter-Kit/README.md

 Email: 	mail@me.com
 Password: 1234567890

-Don't use the website in this project, but instead ask to be a part of this Umbraco Cloud project: https://umbraco-starter-kit.s1.umbraco.io
+Get in touch if you wish to have access to this Umbraco Cloud project which contains the master content for the starter kit. https://umbraco-starter-kit.s1.umbraco.io

+Alternatively if you are doing development for the starter kit, you can launch the website project contained in this repo.

 # Building the package